Comnir/regah/README.md

 The Sharing server and client can be started with the run task:
 <pre>gradlew run</pre>

-A web GUI can be started with the startWebGui task:
+An Electron based GUI can be started with:
-<pre>gradlew startWebGui</pre>
+<pre>gradlew startGui</pre>

 ### Git hooks (Linux/Mac)